 Hot exhaust system parts can cause burns.
 Allow adequate time for the exhaust system to cool.
 Never perform this procedure with the engine running.

-- 1. Open the side panels and remove the hood.
-See page 139. - 2.
-Inspect the muffler and pipes for cracks or damage. - 3.
+- 1. Open the side panels and remove the hood. - Inspect exhaust components for cracks or damage. - 3.
 Check for weak or missing retaining springs or damper/support grommets. - 4.
-Check for loose clamps on the pipe covers.
+Reinstall the hood and side panels.